dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 - `-V` / `--validate_urls`
 - `-D` / `--download_data_archives`
 - `-X` / `--extract_csvs`
+- `-C` / `--build-cache`
 - `-I` / `--import_to_influxdb`

+Use `--build-cache` for low-disk cache-building runs.
+It validates and downloads supported ASCII `M1` or tick quote datasets, builds canonical Polars `.data` caches, removes transient ZIP/CSV sources after each cache is ready, and does not merge the caches into a dataframe result.

 Waited repository requests keep the documented output contract: CLI calls render the repository table, API calls return the available-data dictionary, and